MicrosoftDocs/appcenter-docs/docs/sdk/crashes/includes/apple-common-methods-1.md

 ### Should the crash be processed?

-Implement the `crashes:shouldProcessErrorReport:`-method in the class that adopts the `CrashesDelegate`-protocol if you'd like to decide if a particular crash needs to be processed or not.
+Implement the `crashes:shouldProcessErrorReport:`-method in the class that adopts the `CrashesDelegate`-protocol if you want to decide if a particular crash needs to be processed or not.
 For example, there could be a system level crash that you'd want to ignore and that you don't want to send to App Center.

 ```objc
 - (BOOL)crashes:(MSACCrashes *)crashes shouldProcessErrorReport:(MSACErrorReport *)errorReport {